jackyzha0/quartz/content/Foundations/Journal.md

 title: Journal
 ---

-I keep a journal on [[Optimization/Hardware/iPad]] in an [[Optimization/Tools/Notability]] app.
+I keep a Journal on [[Optimization/Hardware/iPad]] in an [[Optimization/Tools/Notability]] app.
 I wrote my first notes in the [[Bear]] app back in 2016.
-Then I've realised that taking notes by hand is way better.
+Then I've realised that taking notes by hand is way better because of many reasons.
+For example I can go back to my notes and see emotions reflected in my writing character.

-## Why?
+## Why I keep my Journal?
-This is a way for me to "getting the garbage out of your head" (concept from [[Knowledge/People/Dan Millman]]).
+This is a way for me to "getting the garbage out of your head" (a concept from [[Knowledge/People/Dan Millman]]).

-Besides, writing is an expression of thoughts.
+Besides, writing is a way to express my thoughts and emotions.
 Writing improves one's thinking process, which is something I care about a lot.
 A similar role is played by [[Knowledge/Mental models/Mental models]].
+In a simple words - **by writing I'm learninig how to think.**

 In addition to writing, I also read my journal, which gives me a [[Knowledge/Dictionary/Perspective]] (for ex.
 By looking at yourself and your attitudes from years ago).